Causes of Chronic Headache or Pressure in Head

 Healing Facilitation Response:

-However, so can stress-related mental disorders as well as more serious situations like high blood pressure, glaucoma or other eye problems, brain tumors, etc…
+However, stress-related mental disorders may cause chronic headaches, as may more serious situations like high blood pressure, glaucoma or other eye problems, brain tumors, etc…

 It was one of the best things I ever did for myself but I can’t know if it would help you so I’d suggest getting more information and learning more about AtlasProfilax, a treatment I had done myself because of persistent, longterm chronic headaches.
 You’ll find my feedback after having the atlasprofilax adjustment, as well as feedback from another lady who also had the experience.

-If you suspect heavy metal poisoning (from metal fillings or if you have worked in fumes, chemicals, etc…), then I’d look at Cilantro Extract in addition to doing an internal cleanse.
-More on the symptoms of heavy metal poisoning.
+If you suspect heavy metal poisoning (from metal fillings or if you have worked in fumes, chemicals, etc…), then I’d look at Cilantro Extract with a binder like organic apple pectin, in addition to doing an internal cleanse.
+Detoxing heavy metal poisoning from mercury amalgams

-Sometimes, a chronic headache can be a sign of deep infection in a tooth.
+Sometimes, chronic headaches are a symptom of deep infection in a tooth.
 Have your dentist evaluate the condition of existing fillings and find out if there is any sign of infection in any of your teeth.
 One person I counseled had infection so deep that it was into the bone and it was really affecting his quality of life in a great many ways.
 Undiagnosed infection in teeth or mouth bones could conceivably cause chronic headaches too so I’d rule it out.

 Additionally, more serious medical conditions such as brain tumor, glaucoma, pre-stroke conditions, etc. should be ruled out.